ooigooig/portfolio/_projects/1_azure_project.md

 [Reason: With an Azure Student subscription, you will initially be able to access only Azure services that are available with a free tier of service use.](https://learn.microsoft.com/en-us/answers/questions/179055/can-i-use-a-student-subscription-in-azure-to-creat)

+**<mark>Data Flow</mark>**

+The first data flow(transform hospital admissions) focused on aggregating hospital admissions data, conditionally splitting it into weekly and daily data streams, applying transformations such as pivoting and sorting, and exporting the processed data into destination sinks.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">